BSc (Hons) Sport and Exercise Science

 Exams form only a small percentage (approximately 15%) of the overall assessment.

-The British Association of Sport and Exercise Sciences (BASES) Undergraduate Programme Endorsement Scheme is awarded to courses that meet criteria covering the necessary foundation of sport and exercise science knowledge, technical skills and professional development competencies required to succeed in the profession.
-This is one of two courses in Scotland to be awarded this accreditation.
+This course is endorsed by The British Association of Sport and Exercise Sciences (BASES) Undergraduate Programme Endorsement Scheme.
+It is awarded to courses that meet criteria covering the necessary foundation of sport and exercise science knowledge, technical skills and professional development competencies required to succeed in the profession.
+This is one of only three courses in Scotland to be endorsed by BASES.

 Entry Requirements